AngieGichane/PLP-Assignments/README.md

 ### Polymorphism Challenge! 🎭
 Create a program that includes animals or vehicles with the same action (like move()).
 However, make each class define move() differently (for example, Car.move() prints "Driving" 🚗, while Plane.move() prints "Flying" ✈️).

+# Python Week 7 Assignment
+## Objective For this Assignment:
+1. To load and analyze a dataset using the pandas library in Python.
+2. To create simple plots and charts with the matplotlib library for visualizing the data.

+## Submission Requirements
+1. Submit a Jupyter notebook (.ipynb file) or Python script (.py file) containing:
+2. Data loading and exploration steps.
+3. Basic data analysis results.
+4. Visualizations.
+5. Any findings or observations.

+### Task 1: Load and Explore the Dataset
+1. Choose a dataset in CSV format (for example, you can use datasets like the Iris dataset, a sales dataset, or any dataset of your choice).
+2. Load the dataset using pandas.
+3. Display the first few rows of the dataset using .head() to inspect the data.
+4. Explore the structure of the dataset by checking the data types and any missing values.
+5. Clean the dataset by either filling or dropping any missing values.

+### Task 2: Basic Data Analysis
+1. Compute the basic statistics of the numerical columns (e.g., mean, median, standard deviation) using .describe().
+2. Perform groupings on a categorical column (for example, species, region, or department) and compute the mean of a numerical column for each group.
+3. Identify any patterns or interesting findings from your analysis.

+### Task 3: Data Visualization
+1. Create at least four different types of visualizations:
+      Line chart showing trends over time (for example, a time-series of sales data).
+      Bar chart showing the comparison of a numerical value across categories (e.g., average petal length per species).
+      Histogram of a numerical column to understand its distribution.
+      Scatter plot to visualize the relationship between two numerical columns (e.g., sepal length vs. petal length).
+2. Customize your plots with titles, labels for axes, and legends where necessary.

 ## Web Development Week 1 Assignment
 1. Create an index.html file.
 2. Structure the document using DOCTYPE, html, head, and body.